The 1960s: Making Lakes and Becoming Environmental

 Fighting Water Famine

 The drought heightened city leaders’ awareness of the limited yield of the upper Trinity River.
-In 1954, the City of Fort Worth engaged Freese and Nichols to make a two-year study of additional water sources.
-Of all the possibilities, the outstanding prospect was that of bringing water to Fort Worth from East Texas.
+In 1954, the City of Fort Worth engaged Freese and Nichols to conduct a two-year study of additional water sources.
+Of all the possibilities, the outstanding prospect was bringing water to Fort Worth from East Texas.
 In 1956, Freese and Nichols developed a long-term plan proposing projects through the 1980s; the first was to construct a reservoir on Cedar Creek, about 80 miles southeast of Fort Worth.

 Other Freese and Nichols reservoir projects in the 1960s include Lake E.V.
-Spence in West Texas for the Colorado River Municipal Water District; and Lake Conroe, north of Houston, a joint project of the San Jacinto River Authority, the City of Houston, and the Texas Water Development Board.
+Spence in West Texas for the Colorado River Municipal Water District, and Lake Conroe, north of Houston, a joint project of the San Jacinto River Authority, the City of Houston and the Texas Water Development Board.

 Engineers Become Environmental